TakyiuLo/rail-Heroku-Back-End/README.md

-# Rails API for Bookmark
+## Rails API for Bookmarks
-This is the backend of the application Bookmarks.

-# CRUD Actions for User
+# Summary
+The main training purpose is to use Ruby on rails to create the API for Bookmarks.
+The API have 8 main actions.
+They are CRUD for /bookmarks and /folders respectively.
+The database I am using is Heroku.
+The rails does use MVC (model, view, controller) layout.

+# Tech used
+- Ruby on Rails, PSQL, Heroku, Git, GitHub, MVC

 # Version 1
 The backend relationship model is using one to many resource.